adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 ## First Queries

-We suppose that you're familiar with how the data is organized in the context of ACC hubs but if not, here is a quick overview:
+We suppose that you're familiar with how the data is organized in the context of Fusion hubs but if not, here is a quick overview:

 At the top level, there are the hubs.
 Inside each hub, there are the projects.